Modify One Cluster from One Project Deprecated

 Collection of key-value pairs between 1 to 255 characters in length that tag and categorize the cluster.
 The MongoDB Cloud console doesn't display your labels.

 Cluster labels are deprecated and will be removed in a future release.
-We strongly recommend that you use Resource Tags instead.
+We strongly recommend that you use resource tags instead.

 Human-readable labels applied to this MongoDB Cloud component.